Rabbit Sitter San Francisco

 Can you visit a free-roam rabbit in an SF apartment?

-Absolutely — free-roam setups are common across our SF clients, and we work around them naturally.
+Absolutely — free-roam setups are common in the SF homes we visit, and we work around them naturally.
 Walk us through the room layout, any off-limits areas, and how your rabbit reacts to a new person at the meet-and-greet.
 We're careful with doors, foot traffic, and not letting rabbits dart out into building hallways.

 Can you administer my rabbit's medication?

 Yes.
-Oral syringe meds, topical applications, and subcutaneous injections (with vet direction) are all part of our standard scope.
-Our founder's experience administering subcutaneous RHDV2 vaccines through the House Rabbit Society means sub-Q is something we are genuinely comfortable with — not something we have to figure out under pressure.
+Oral syringe meds, topical applications, and sub-Q injections are all part of our team's standard scope.
+Our founder previously administered subcutaneous RHDV2 vaccines through the House Rabbit Society, so sub-Q is something we're genuinely comfortable with — practiced, steady hands and a calm routine for your bunny.

 What if my rabbit shows signs of GI stasis while I'm away?

 We watch for the early signs at every visit — reduced fecal output, refusing favorite greens, hunched posture, teeth grinding.
 If we see something concerning, we'll reach out immediately and recommend whether your rabbit needs to be seen.
-Our San Francisco exotic vet directory covers every rabbit-savvy clinic in the city plus the Bay Area emergency options.
+Our San Francisco exotic vet directory covers the rabbit-savvy clinics we know of in the city plus the Bay Area emergency options.
 If you've authorized us in advance, we can transport.

 How do I find a San Francisco exotic rabbit vet?

-Our San Francisco exotic vet directory lists every exotic-savvy vet in the city, including emergency options.
-Bay Area Bird and Exotics Hospital — where our founder worked as an exotic veterinary assistant — is one of the most established options for rabbits in SF.
+Our San Francisco exotic vet directory lists the exotic-savvy vets we know of in the city, including emergency options.
+Bay Area Bird and Exotics Hospital — where our founder worked as an exotic veterinary assistant — is a long-standing option for rabbits in SF.

 Ready to book in-home rabbit care for your next trip?
 Call or text us at 415-484-6493 and we’ll set up a free meet-and-greet.
 You can also browse our rabbit care essentials guide, our in-home services page, or our FAQ pages for more detail.